Giulia Mascagni - Research Fellow

 Giulia is currently working at IDS as Research Fellow and as Research Director of the International Centre for Taxation and Development (ICTD).
 At IDS she teaches economics, taxation and public finance at the postgraduate level and on professional short courses.
 Previously she worked as Associate Tutor at the University of Sussex, as an independent consultant for ITAD, the World Bank, the Overseas Development Institute, and as Adviser and Trainee at the European Commission.

 Giulia has field experience in Ethiopia, Mozambique and Rwanda, amongst others.
 In Ethiopia she worked as Associate Economic Affaires Officer at the UN Economic Commission for Africa and she was Resident Researcher at the Ethiopian Development Research Institute in Addis Ababa.

 In Rwanda, Giulia led a set of large-scale field experiments aiming to understand the determinants of tax compliance.

-From the Lab to the Field: A Review of Tax ExperimentsJournal of Economic Surveys (forthcoming)
+From the Lab to the Field: A Review of Tax ExperimentsJournal of Economic Surveys (2017)

 Tax experiments have been gaining momentum in recent years, although this literature dates back several decades.
 With new developments in methods and data availability, tax experiments have gradually moved away from lab settings and towards the field.
-This movement from the lab to the field has happened against the background of the 'credibility revolution' in applied economics, which has seen more rigorous methods applied to policy relevant questions, and of the availability to researchers of administrative data from tax returns.
 More details